 sudo apt install libfuse2

-Raspberry Pi / ARM64:
+Raspberry Pi / ARM64

-A 64-bit Linux OS equivalent to or newer than Ubuntu 24.04 (due to a glibc 2.38 dependency)
+A 64-bit Linux distro equivalent to or newer than Ubuntu 24.04 (needs glibc 2.38)

 libfuse2 installed